cirosantilli/linux-cheat/qemu.md

 NFS: TODO example.
 With this you can just mount a filesystem on the guest and it synchronizes automagically.
 Buildroot does have an NFS package.

 Without networking: <http://superuser.com/questions/628169/qemu-to-share-a-directory-with-the-host>

+## Serial

+## TTL

+TODO: like the serial present on most dev boards, which gives a shell that can be accessed with:

+    telnet localhost 1234